John Locke (Lost): Flash sideways

 Helen, Locke's girlfriend, is alive and still with Locke.
-They are planning to marry in October 2004, and she indicates, when she suggests having a small wedding with only Locke's father and her parents present, that Locke's father may not be the cruel con artist they knew him as before.
-But Locke, losing faith and his belief in miracles, confesses to her one day that he lost his job at the box company and he thinks Helen deserves someone better.
-Helen, telling him he is all she ever wanted, tears up Jack's business card and affirms that she loves only him, the way he is.
+They are planning to marry in October 2004, and she suggests, when discussing having a small wedding with only Locke's father and her parents present, that Locke's father may not be the cruel con artist they knew him as before.
+But Locke, losing his belief in miracles, confesses to her one day that he lost his job at the box company and he thinks Helen deserves someone better.
+Helen tells him he is all she ever wanted, tears up Jack's business card, and affirms that she loves only him, the way he is.

 In the midst of Ben Linus' alternate reality segment, Desmond deliberately runs over Locke with his car in the school parking lot.
-Paramedics bring him to the hospital and admit him into surgery, where Jack is his surgeon.
+Paramedics bring Locke to the hospital, where Jack is his surgeon.
 Jack recognizes Locke from the airport.
 He tells him that upon looking at his spinal injuries, he has concluded that he is a "candidate" for elective spinal correction surgery.
 However, Locke refuses the operation.
-After Jack does some research and visits his father, Anthony Cooper, he returns to Locke and asks him how he became paralyzed.
+After Jack does some research and visits Locke's father, Anthony Cooper, he returns to Locke and asks him how he became paralyzed.
 Locke tells him that it was from a plane crash.
 He had been taking private flying lessons and asked his father to be his first passenger on his first solo flight.
-Unfortunately, his plane crashed before taking flight, paralyzing both himself and Cooper (his father's injuries were much more substantial than his).
-Upon telling Jack his story, he leaves the hospital, hearing Jack tell him that he "wished he had believed in him".
+Unfortunately, his plane crashed upon takeoff, paralyzing both himself and Cooper (his father's injuries were much more substantial than his).
+He then leaves the hospital, hearing Jack tell him that he "wished he had believed in him".

-After Desmond attacks Ben at their school, and learning he was the same man who ran him over, Locke slowly starts to regain his belief in destiny.
-Believing their meeting to be fated, Locke contacts Jack and decides to have the procedure done after all.
+After Desmond attacks Ben at their school and Locke learns he was the same man who ran him over, he slowly starts to regain his belief in destiny.
+Believing their meeting to be fated, he contacts Jack and decides to have the procedure done after all.
 The surgery is a success, and Locke quickly regains feeling in his legs.
-Seeing his toes move spurs the return of Locke's memories of the island; Locke tries to get Jack to remember as well, though Jack resists.
+Seeing his toes move spurs the return of Locke's memories of the island; he tries to get Jack to remember as well, but Jack resists.
 Later, Locke arrives in his wheelchair at the church where all the survivors have gathered.
 After a brief conversation with Ben, who apologizes for how he treated him, Locke forgives Ben.
 Ben is deeply grateful for this and tells him he does not need his wheelchair any longer.
-Locke considers this for a moment, before standing and walking inside the church.
+Locke considers this for a moment before standing and walking inside the church.
 Locke is reunited with all his friends from the island, and together they all move on.